gregoryv/qual/README.md

 should ever fail.
 However most packages try to solve this by providing short named func for operators within the language.
 E.g.

-    assert.Equals(t, a, b, "a and c be should be equal")
+    assert.Equals(t, a, b, "a and b be should be equal")

 This reads fairly well but if you consider adding a couple more of these statements